SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Button%20Box%204.JPG)

-You will achieve this controller setup with the following plugin arguments:
+You will achieve this controller configuration with the following plugin arguments:

 	frontChassisVibration: On 2WayToggle.4 Dial.1;
 	rearChassisVibration: On 2WayToggle.5 Dial.2;